ikisler/anxiety-dog-site/_posts/2022-03-08-Spoon-v-Pan.markdown

 transcript: ""
 alt: "SPOOOOOOOOOOOON"
 ---
-One of these items is a delightful food conveyance, and one of these items is NOT TO BE TRUSTED
+One of these items is a delightful food conveyance, and the other is NOT TO BE TRUSTED